pasqal-io/emulators/docs/advanced/index.md

 - How to determine whether your results are accurate
 - How to estimate the memory consumption and the runtime of a simulation in advance

-For the experienced user, this will help get the most out of _EMU-MPS_.
+For the experienced user, this will help get the most out of emu-mps.